|Patient Education Center||Español|

 Treatment is needed for infected or inflamed pulp

 If the problem pulp is not removed, the tissues around the root of the tooth can become infected, often resulting in pain and swelling.
 Even if there is no pain, bacteria can damage the bone that anchors the tooth in the jaw.
 Without treatment, the tooth may have to be pulled.

 Removing a tooth can create problems

-• Medicine may be placed in the pulp chamber and root canal to help get rid of bacteria.
+3. Your dentist may place medicine in the pulp chamber and root canal(s) to help treat the infection.

 How long will the restored tooth last?

-Patient education content ©2017 American Dental Association.
+Patient education content ©2018 American Dental Association.
 All rights reserved.
 "ADA" and the "ADA" Logo are registered trademarks of the American Dental Association.